nubenetes/awesome-kubernetes/docs/mlops.md

 - [infracloud.io: Machine Learning Orchestration on Kubernetes using Kubeflow](https://www.infracloud.io/blogs/machine-learning-orchestration-kubernetes-kubeflow/)
 - [blog.devgenius.io: Kubeflow Cloud Deployment (AWS)](https://blog.devgenius.io/kubeflow-cloud-deployment-aws-46f739ccbb32) How do you deploy Kubeflow on AWS?
 Kubeflow is resource-intensive and deploying it locally means that you might not have enough resources to run your end-to-end machine learning pipeline.
 In this article you will learn how to deploy Kubeflow in AWS.
 - [joseprsm.medium.com: How to build Machine Learning models that train themselves](https://joseprsm.medium.com/how-to-build-machine-learning-models-that-train-themselves-bbc87499ca5)
+- [medium.com/dkatalis: Creating a Mutating Webhook for Great Good!
+Or: how to automatically provision Pods on a specific node pool](https://medium.com/dkatalis/creating-a-mutating-webhook-for-great-good-b21acb941207) In this tutorial, you will learn how to automatically schedule Kubeflow pipeline Pods from any number of namespaces on dedicated GKE node pools

 ## Flyte